 The idea that you should work based on the things you studied during college or based on your work experience, will only isolate you to a very small world that you know.
 As I said above, what matters is your skillset and your willingness to learn, not what your degree or actual experience is in different industries.

 4. Being a jack of all trades is bad, you should be a master of one

 Mastering only one trade will be your funeral.
 The saying "jack of all trades, master of none” implies that a person is useful in many areas, but only on the basic level.
 This also implies that there is little room for growth as compared to those who are experts in a particular field or skill.

 And it is true.
 Being the best in one thing means businesses will want you on their side.
 Say, for example, programming.
 Many software companies would want you in their team, and that is absolutely alright.

 However, who’s saying you can’t be a master of several trades?
 If you are thinking that it is impossible, then you have already condemned yourself to not become one.

 In today’s fast-paced environment, those who are fluid enough in their skills are valued higher as opposed to those who only know one thing.
-If you know web design and development, marketing, sales, and the rest of the bundle, what’s stopping a web startup from reaching out to you – you who knows how everything works?
+If you know web design and development, marketing, sales, and the rest of the bundle, what’s stopping a web startup from reaching out to you – you who know how everything works?

 5. Going over and beyond is good